tj-django/django-extra-field-validation/README.md

 # Validates that all fields are present if the condition is True
 CONDITIONAL_REQUIRED_FIELDS = []

-# Validated at least one not both fields are provided if the condition is True.
+# Validates at least one, not both fields is provided if the condition is True.
 CONDITIONAL_REQUIRED_TOGGLE_FIELDS = []

 ```